-*You can view a PDF copy of the 2021-22 Shaker High School Course Guide here.
+*You can view a PDF copy of the 2023-2024 Shaker High School Course Catalog here.

 Planning a program of study for each of the four years of high school is one of many important decisions students must make.
 In this decision-making process, students are encouraged to use the advice and counsel of their parents, counselors and teachers, as well as students who have preceded them at Shaker High School.

 Selecting a Course of Study

 Prior to entering grade 9, each student will meet with their middle school counselor to plan the high school program the student wishes to pursue.
 In each subsequent year, students will meet with their high school counselor individually and in small groups to review and plan the next year’s program.
 Parents are also expected to review their child’s program.
 They are provided a written copy of the child’s tentative program for the next academic year in sufficient time to request desired modifications prior to May 12th.
 If conflicts in scheduling develop, students will be notified during the summer so that alternate courses may be selected.
 Parents and students are reminded that program or individual subject offerings may vary from year to year as circumstances warrant necessary changes.
 Electives described in this publication are open to all students and will be taught providing conditions of enrollment, staff availability and other pertinent factors as determined by the building principal.